WATCH: Traffic camera captures powerful Kansas storm

 Moments into the video, which was released by police, a flash of lightning affects the traffic lights and rain and possibly hail begin to fall heavily.

-Powerful winds start pushing the water in one direction before abruptly switching directions, giving indications of a power weather event in the area.
+Powerful winds start pushing the water in one direction before abruptly switching directions, giving indications of a powerful weather event in the area.

 The National Weather Service is still investigating the storms and has not yet confirmed a tornado in the area.